In-App Analytics ¶

 How often should statistics be computed? ¶

-In-App Analytics is updated once a day, so you will see the stats until yesterday.
+In-App Analytics is updated once by hour, so you will see the stats until yesterday.
 We decided this because multiple queries are made to the database in order to upgrade the data and this could degrade the application's performance (especially in sites with high traffic).
 However, this can be configured easily.

 For example, follow these steps: